William Langdon: Legal and judicial career

 In November 1926, Langdon won election to a 12-year term as an associate justice of the Supreme Court of California, where he served the next nineteen years until his death in 1939.
 Langdon filled the unexpired term of William P. Lawlor, who died in office in July 1926, and whose seat was filled for three months by the appointment of Jeremiah F. Sullivan.
 From 1930 until 1939, treatise author Bernard E. Witkin served as Langdon's law clerk.
 In October 1939, the vacancy in Langdon's seat was filled by Governor Culbert Olson with the appointment of Phil S. Gibson.

-Among Langdon's notable cases is his 1930 dissent in the denial of a commuted sentence of convicted double murderer Ernest A. Dias.
+Among Langdon's notable opinions is his 1930 dissent in the denial of a commuted sentence of convicted double murderer Ernest A. Dias.
 The majority of the court upheld the death penalty, but in dissent Langdon urged the governor to grant executive clemency on the basis of Dias' mental incompetence at the time of the killings.
+Another dissent that year came when Warren K Billings, convicted of perpetrating the 1916 San francisco Preparedness Day bombing alongside Tom Mooney, appealed to the court for a pardon.
+Although the majority of the court denied his request, Langdon dissented on the grounds that Billings had no obligation to prove his innocence, but rather that the prosecution had an obligation to prove his guilt.